datagrok-ai/mol-track/api_design.md

 Additions are addtional chemical entities present in the batch/lot of a material produced.
 Examples include HCl salts or hydrates.
 For these to be available as a part of the batch registration they need to be preregistered into MolTrack.

 - `POST /additions` - used to register one or more additions into the MolTrack system.
-Should accept an array of addition definitions.
-Can be done in a csv format (selected as the format for the MVP).
+The endpoint accepts an array of addition definitions in csv format (selected as the format for the MVP).
 The return will be an array of additions added including the addition_id.

   - A work-in-progress set of additions can be found in [additions.csv](./demo-data/additions.csv)